facebook/react-native/docs/GettingStarted.md

 <block class="native mac ios" />

 - Open `index.ios.js` in your text editor of choice and edit some lines.
-- Hit `Command⌘ + R` in your iOS Simulator to reload the app and see your change!
+- Hit `Command⌘ + R` in your iOS Simulator to reload the app and see your changes!

 <block class="native mac android" />

 - Open `index.android.js` in your text editor of choice and edit some lines.
-- Press the `R` key twice or select `Reload` from the Developer Menu to see your change!
+- Press the `R` key twice or select `Reload` from the Developer Menu to see your changes!

 <block class="native windows linux android" />